Bokuchi-Editor/bokuchi/docs/CROSS_COMPILE_TROUBLESHOOTING.md

 - [ ] NSIS is installed: `brew install nsis`
 - [ ] Environment variables are set correctly
 - [ ] All tools are in PATH
+- [ ] NSIS template file paths are correct relative to execution directory
+- [ ] Icon files exist and are accessible from NSIS execution directory
+- [ ] Tauri NSIS configuration doesn't conflict with custom templates
+- [ ] Generated installer is in expected location (`bundle/nsis/`)

 ## Additional Resources